derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 in the following sections.

-## Modelling the Shape of the Room
+### Modelling the shape of the room

+**[DL] Didn't you first model the room, and then the fluid flow??
+If yes, you should also put the description in this order**

 The walls of the room (the nodes) are deformed by boundary conditions.
 As the boundary